 The work-life balance I have since joining the team has allowed me to pursue another one of my passions – martial arts!
 Never before, during my time in the industry, have I been able to have a hobby.

 My advice to anyone wanting to try relief work is to give it a go.
 Push yourself out of your comfort zone.
 I had many doubts and preconceptions about doing relief work but not all are true.

 CJUK can keep you busy throughout the year on a wage better than a salaried job with all the usual benefits of holiday pay and a pension scheme.
 I think I started doing relief work in order to help me get a new job.
-Now, four years on..
-This is my job!”
+Now, this is my job!”

 “Christian has always been a pleasure to work with, receiving great feedback from jobs and helping us out by picking up extra shifts if needed.
 We were genuinely worried after his accident, our brigade aren’t just ‘workers’ for us, we’re a team and we were so pleased when Christian recovered and headed back into the kitchen to continue doing what he loves!”

 If you would like to find out more about joining the CJUK Brigade, please call us on 01254 355666 or send us your details below and we’ll be in touch!